 Bar Convent Brooklyn

-Craft spirits producers will connect with bar and restaurant owners and managers, bartenders, beverage directors and distributors this summer at Bar Convent Brooklyn (BCB), a leading bar and beverage trade show hosting its second appearance in the U.S. on June 11th and 12th, 2019.
-This event will provide a rare opportunity for craft distillers to showcase their world-class products in front of a vast cross-section of industry decision-makers, all under one roof.
-Seven ACSA member distilleries will gather at the ACSA Craft Spirits Pavilion to share their spirits and stories with attendees from across the country and around the globe.
-Here are the participating distilleries:
+Craft spirits producers connected with bar and restaurant owners and managers, bartenders, beverage directors and distributors this summer at Bar Convent Brooklyn (BCB), a leading bar and beverage trade show that hosted its second appearance in the U.S. on June 11th and 12th, 2019.
+This event provided a rare opportunity for craft distillers to showcase their world-class products in front of a vast cross-section of industry decision-makers, all under one roof.
+Nine ACSA member distilleries gathered at the ACSA Craft Spirits Pavilion to share their spirits and stories with attendees from across the country and around the globe.
+The distilleries include:

 - Golden Moon Distillery (Golden, CO)